vovka/md-to-react-craft/src/content/posts/geek-blog.md

 tags: ["AI", "GitHub", "Blogging", "Markdown", "Workflow"]
 ---

-comment for enhancement agent: modify the table above to match this post. the rest is fine, do not change the text.

 # Geek Blog: Revolutionizing Writing with AI and GitHub

 In today's fast-paced digital world, blogging has evolved far beyond clunky content management systems.
 Imagine a sleek, geeky setup where your blog lives as simple Markdown files in a GitHub repository.
 No databases, no bloated plugins—just pure, version-controlled text that anyone with a text editor can hack on.